 One of the four border abbeys, Jedburgh Abbey was founded by David I in around 1138 for Augustinian canons.

 The grounds and shop are now open (the rest of the abbey remains closed).
-Find out more about our conservation work.

 Explore the fascinating Jedburgh Abbey along with its visitor centre and surrounding herb garden with aromatic plants and a stone display at the west end.